Download · public preview

 curl -fsSL --proto '=https' --tlsv1.2 https://swarmmarshal.com/install.sh | bash

-The installer opens the getting started guide, downloads the signed macOS package from the manifest, places SwarmMarshal.app in Applications, and opens it.
+The installer checks for an Apple Silicon Mac, opens the getting started guide, downloads the signed macOS package from the manifest, places SwarmMarshal.app in Applications, and opens it.
 Apple Messages sync uses Full Disk Access for that stable app path.
 You remain responsible for cloud LLM charges from keys you configure.

 Gmail and Outlook need a one-time OAuth setup.

-SwarmMarshal is local-first — Google and Microsoft want you to register your own app for direct mailbox access.
+SwarmMarshal is local-first — Google and Microsoft want you to register your own app for direct mail, calendar, and contacts access.
 Both walkthroughs are roughly ten minutes.

 Take it with you